The BDO GovCon Week Ahead - April 2020

 April 6, 2020

 Legislation Provides Direct Loan Assistance to Help Small Businesses: One important feature of the recently-passed Novel Coronavirus (COVID-19) Aid, Relief, and Economic Security (CARES) Act is a new $349 billion Paycheck Protection Program.
 The program is intended to provide relief to millions of small businesses so they can sustain their operations and keep their workers employed.
 The Paycheck Protection Program provides eight weeks of payroll support, as well as certain overhead assistance, to keep workers employed.
 The Department of Treasury and the Small Business Administration expect to have the program up and running by April 3rd.
 Small firms seeking the assistance can go to a participating SBA 7(a) lender, bank, or credit union as of that date, apply for a loan, and be approved on the same day.
 Significantly, the loans will be forgiven so long as the funds are used to keep employees on the payroll and for certain other expenses.
 This program can benefit small business government contractors that may be struggling to get to connect with federal buyers who are currently being pulled in many directions at once.
 Small firms rely on cash flow and often find that their best assets are their people.
 This can be especially true for government contractors who often employ people with highly specialized skills.
 The Paycheck Protection Program can help ensure the retention of those critical employees and the competitiveness of small businesses in the federal market.
-For more information, check out the release.

 How to Stand Out When Everyone Wants to Help: It’s time to give your federal customers one click access to your business.
 With personnel working at home, constant Continuity of Operations Planning (COOP) discussions, and priorities that can change in hours, it’s not good enough to say, “we’re here to help.”
 Proving this claim by giving your customer an easy way to reach you is essential.
 If you are selling services, make sure your customers have the e-mail addresses of each account manager so that all they have to do is click, write, and send.
 If you are having acquisition issues, be sure that customers and prospects have instant access to the contracting people who can answer the critical “how do I get to you?” question.
 Don’t assume that your current or prospective customers know who to go to in your company, or how to buy from you.
 Make sure you tell them and emphasize that you’re only a click or call away.
 Being proactive helps, as well.
 A short webinar or video white paper, especially one that shows thought leadership on a newly issued directive or recommended action, highlights your experience in this area and may tell your customer something they missed while in an internal meeting.
 This approach strengthens your image as a trusted, informed partner, and can lead to new business.
 Even though in-person meetings aren’t possible right now, make sure you stay in active, creative contact with your customers and prospects.
 The government is open for business and companies that adapt to changing methods of interaction will benefit.